-SUMMARY - 64% first look towards their municipality and recycling providers to answer questions about recycling.
-34% seek information from Google and friends.
+SUMMARY - 64% first look towards their municipality and recycling providers to answers questions about recycling.
+33% seek information from Google, friends, and private businesses.
+One individual expressed, "There is no help in Wexford County about recycling."

 Q9 - Do you think the cost of recycling is too high, about right or too low?
 Please respond even if you do not recycle.